LiteLDev/LeviLamina/docs/main/contents/developer_guides/how_to_guides/event_guide.md

 #endif
 ```

-This way, you only need to add `add_defines("MOD_EXPORT")` in your Mod's `xmake.lua` to export your Mod's methods.
+This way, you only need to add `add_defines(“MOD_EXPORT”)` to your Mod's `xmake.lua`, and then add `MODAPI` in front of
+the methods that need to be exported in order to export your Mod's methods.
-If you want other Mods to use the events provided by your Mod without linking to your Mod, you can set the event's members to `public` or simply implement accessor methods in the header file.
-Additionally, it is recommended to declare and implement a `serialize` method in the event to facilitate outputting event information in the console.
+If you want other Mods to use the events provided by your Mod without linking to your Mod, you can set the event's
+members to `public` or simply implement accessor methods in the header file.
+Additionally, it is recommended to declare
+and implement a `serialize` method in the event to facilitate outputting event information in the console.

 ```cpp
 #pragma once